Muslim men carry Hindu woman’s bier in Bhopal

-Since the lockdown kicked in, Sama Namdev’s family has relied on their neighbours for food and house rent.
+Since the lockdown kicked in, Sama Namdev’s family has relied on neighbours for food and house rent.
 And when she died on Wednesday of tuberculosis, the neighbours, Muslims, came forward yet again.
-This time, they bought items for her last rites, put together a bier and carried her body on their shoulders to a ground, where they cremated her with Hindu rituals.
+This time, they bought items for last rites, put together a bier and carried it on their shoulders to a ground, where they cremated the body with Hindu rituals.

 “We believe in supporting each other during tough times, and help each other tide over any crisis,” said Mohammed Shahid Khan, 43, a resident of Teela Jamalpura in Bhopal.